2.2 Information Sharing

 The Concept of Information Sharing

-Fears about sharing information cannot be allowed to stand in the way of the need to promote the welfare and protect the safety of children.”
-(Working Together 2015)
+Fears about sharing information must not be allowed to stand in the way of the need to promote the welfare and protect the safety of children, which must always be the paramount concern..”
+(Working Together 2018)

 Key Points for Workers when Sharing Information